zokhcat/bf-interpreter/README.md

    ./brainfuck
    ```

-2. By default, it will run a "Hello World!"
-Brainfuck program.
+2. By default, it will run a "H" Brainfuck program.
 You can modify the `input` variable in the `main` function to run different Brainfuck programs.

 ## Brainfuck Commands